- About UNK

 Student grant recipients are expected to participate in UNK Student Research Day (SRD), held in the spring.
 SRD highlights student research and provides an opportunity for students to enhance their presentation skills and prepare for professional meetings.
 It is also an opportunity for the academic community to recognize student researchers and their Faculty Mentors.

 Awards are competitively selected.
 A request for up to $400 may be made for operating expenses, supplies and travel.
 Partial support is expected from the department and/or student participant(s).
-Students may also receive partial support to present their results at national or regional meetings through the Student Conference Presentation Program.
+Submission details can be found in "Proposal Guidelines" tab.